pcalatayud-prog/Integrage_Dalle2_python/README.md

 Run the generate_images.py script with the desired prompt and number of images to generate.
 For example:

 ## Example
-There is an example where 20 pictures are created using dalle2.
+There is an example where 5 images are created using dalle2.
 All these pictures are saved in a folder inside of photos.

 ## How to run